History Of The Pioneer Cabin Tree As Powerful Storm Topples Sequoia ‘Tunnel Tree’

 “This iconic and still living tree, the tunnel tree, enchanted many visitors.
 The storm was just too much for it.”

 Giant sequoias are the world’s largest trees, according to Buzzfeed, and are only found on in the Sierra Nevada Mountains along the western slopes.
-These sequoias can reach 325 feet high and can live for 3,000 years, as NPR report.
+These sequoias can reach 325 feet high and can live for 3,000 years, as NPR reports.

 The Pioneer Cabin Tree was hollowed in the 1880s so that at one point cars were able to drive through it, but most recently you could only access the Tunnel Tree by traveling along a hiking trail.